-- a) All new development within the plan area must demonstrate that account has been taken of the relevant AONB Management Plan policies and must not detract from the special qualities of the Cranborne Chase and Dorset AONBs unless it is clearly in the public interest to permit the development - b) Development in the countryside should avoid higher ground where it is likely to be prominent in wider views.
-Where development on higher ground cannot be avoided, the following mitigation should be applied - materials should be muted colours found in the traditional agricultural buildings of the area - buildings should be designed to have a low profile, avoid creating large unbroken blocks, and to use the landform, siting and orientation to reduce landscape impact - existing tree cover, hedgerows and/or new landscaping should be used to minimise any remaining adverse impacts to an acceptable level - c) All woodlands should be protected and managed to sustain them in the long term, or where their loss cannot be avoided suitable replacement woodland planting that will provide a similar landscape and wildlife benefit should be secured - d) Within Pimperne village, development should avoid harm to the sequence of views along Church Road leading to and from St Peter's Church as a significant local landmark - e) Street lighting and flood lights should be avoided as generally inappropriate, having due regard to the significance of the expanse of dark night skies for the AONB.
-Where these cannot be avoided, they should be designed in accordance with the guidance set out in the Cranborne AONB Position Statement Number 1 on Light Pollution and Fact Sheet 7 - Good External Lighting - f) Where development is appropriate on the edge of a settlement, it should incorporate suitable landscaping to avoid creating a hard and visually prominent edge.
-On higher ground the mitigation measures in (b) should also be applied - g) Development should not harm the views of Pimperne village as appreciated on the approach from the south along the Higher Shaftesbury Road, or reduce the open nature of the gap between Blandford Forum and the village of Pimperne, as indicated on Map 2, and should respect the treed and distinctive character of Letton Park within this gap - h) Development should respect the rural character of Nutford as a distinct entity from the town of Blandford Forum and not erode the gap between Blandford Forum and the settlement of Nutford, as indicated on Map 2
+- a) All new development within the plan area must demonstrate that account has been taken of the relevant AONB Management Plan policies and must not detract from the special qualities of the Cranborne Chase and Dorset AONBs unless this is justified by exceptional circumstances and it is clearly in the public interest to permit the development - b) Development in the countryside should avoid higher ground and open vistas where it is likely to be prominent in wider views.
+Where development in such locations cannot be avoided, the following mitigation should be applied - materials should be muted colours found in the traditional agricultural buildings of the area - buildings should be designed to have a low profile, avoid creating large unbroken blocks, and to use the landform, siting and orientation to reduce landscape impact - existing tree cover, hedgerows and/or new landscaping should be used to minimise any remaining adverse impacts to an acceptable level - c) All woodlands should be protected and managed to sustain them in the long term, or where their loss cannot be avoided suitable replacement woodland planting that will provide a similar landscape and wildlife benefit should be secured - d) Within Pimperne village, development should avoid harm to the sequence of views along Church Road leading to and from St Peter's Church as a significant local landmark - e) Street lighting and flood lights should be avoided as generally inappropriate, having due regard to the significance of the expanse of dark night skies for the AONB.
+Where these cannot be avoided, they should be designed in accordance with the guidance set out in the Cranborne AONB Position Statement Number 1 on Light Pollution and Fact Sheet 7 - Good External Lighting and International Dark Sky Reserve criteria - f) Where development is appropriate on the edge of a settlement, it should incorporate suitable landscaping to avoid creating a hard and visually prominent edge.
+On higher / open ground the mitigation measures in (b) should also be applied

+- g) Development should not harm the views of Pimperne village as appreciated on the approach from the south along the A354, or reduce the open nature of the gap between Blandford Forum and the village of Pimperne, as indicated on Map 2, and should respect the treed and distinctive character of Letton Park within this gap - h) Development should respect the rural character of Nutford as a distinct entity from the town of Blandford Forum and not erode the gap between Blandford Forum and the settlement of Nutford, as indicated on Map 2 - i) Development should respect the historic character of the landscape, including archaeological features that are clearly evident within the landform (many of which are recorded in the Dorset Historic Environment Record). - 40.
 In addition to the AONB Landscape Management Plan there are many helpful documents that provide guidance and further advice on specific issues relevant to this nationally important landscape.
-These include information on landscape character, historic landscapes, landscape sensitivity and tranquility, as well as particular projects such as farm diversification and large-scale renewable energy schemes.
+These include information on landscape character, historic landscapes, landscape sensitivity and tranquillity, as well as particular projects such as farm diversification and large-scale renewable energy schemes.
 These documents can be found on the Cranborne Chase AONB website1, and are listed in Appendix 1 (Supporting Documents).